juliomrqz/nativescript-vibrate/README.md

 vibrator.vibrate(2000);
 ```

-If you prefer to use a vibrator pattern, you could try:
+If you prefer to use a vibration pattern, you could try:

 ```js
 // my-page.js